BlueNexus/PyPass-Mono/README.md

 A simple, easy password generator.
 This generator creates a random password of a set length, simple as that

 ## How to use
-To get PP-U working, you need to have a Python client installed, running on python 2.7.
+To get PP-U working, you need to download Python 2.7 from https://www.python.org/downloads/ .
 Then, just open Core.py in your python client and you're good to go.